How to set up and operate an investment company in Thailand ?

 Yes, but only under specific conditions.
 The Board of Investment (BOI) promotes activities that enhance national competitiveness, such as technology, innovation, and infrastructure development.
 Pure holding companies or passive investment companies usually do not qualify.

-However, an investment company that plays a strategic role in regional headquarters, international business centers (IBC), or venture capital for technology startups may be eligible.
-In such cases, the BOI may grant tax incentives such as exemption or reduction of CIT, exemptions on import duties, and permission for 100% foreign ownership without requiring an FBL.
+An investment company that plays a strategic role in regional headquarters, international business centers (IBC), or venture capital for technology startups may be eligible for BOI incentives.
+In such cases, the BOI may grant tax incentives.
+These may include exemption or reduction of CIT, exemptions on import duties, and 100% foreign ownership without requiring an FBL.

 According to BOI Announcement No. Sor.
-2/2562, activities such as “international trading” and “treasury centers” are eligible for BOI promotion, provided the company meets minimum capital, employee, and activity requirements.
+2/2562, activities like “international trading” and “treasury centers” are eligible for BOI promotion.
+This is provided the company meets minimum capital, employee, and activity requirements.

-Therefore, any investor intending to launch an investment company in Thailand with BOI support must align their business plan with the BOI-approved sectors and follow the detailed application process.
+Any investor planning to launch an investment company in Thailand with BOI support must align their business plan with BOI-approved sectors.
+They must also follow the detailed application process.

 What are the key legal risks of operating an investment company in Thailand?

-While the Thai legal system offers relative predictability, several risks must be considered.
-First, foreign ownership restrictions must be respected at all times.
-Structuring a nominee arrangement to circumvent the FBA is illegal and may lead to criminal sanctions under Section 36 of the Act.
+The Thai legal system offers relative predictability, but several risks must be considered.
+First, foreign ownership restrictions must be respected.
+Structuring a nominee arrangement to circumvent the FBA is illegal.
+It may lead to criminal sanctions under Section 36 of the Act.

-Second, investment companies dealing with public funds or offering advice without proper licensing can face criminal penalties under the Securities and Exchange Act.
+Second, investment companies dealing with public funds or offering advice without proper licensing may face criminal penalties.
+This is under the Securities and Exchange Act.

 Third, tax compliance is closely monitored, especially for investment companies transferring profits across borders.
-The Revenue Department enforces strict compliance with international tax standards, and audits are frequent in sectors involving capital flows.
+The Revenue Department enforces strict compliance with international tax standards.
+Audits are frequent in sectors involving capital flows.

 Lastly, disputes involving joint ventures or minority shareholders are common in investment structures.
-Therefore, it is essential that the company’s articles of association, shareholder agreements, and investment contracts are drafted with clear dispute resolution mechanisms, including arbitration clauses under the Thai Arbitration Act B.E.
-2545 (2002) if desired.
+Therefore, it is essential to draft clear articles of association, shareholder agreements, and investment contracts.
+Dispute resolution mechanisms should be included, such as arbitration clauses under the Thai Arbitration Act B.E.
+2545 (2002), if desired.

 Conclusion